lamkeewei/rgis/README.md

 An interactive application that aims to make R and GIS sexy for all.

+## Deploying RGIS

+__Activating the Virtual Environment__

+- The dependencies for this project are managed in a [virtualenv](https://pypi.python.org/pypi/virtualenv "virtualenv") so that the development environment is totally reproducible on other machines
+- Navigate to the root `rgis` folder in your command prompt/terminal
+- Execute the command `source ./backend/hellodjango/venv/bin/activate`

+__Creating the Database__

+- `createdb djangodb`: to create a database named 'djangodb'
+- Run `python manage.py syncdb`
+    - Creates all the necessary tables for this project
+    - You will be prompted to create the superuser account.
+This is optional and can be used to access the Django admin at http://localhost:8000/admin for managing your database records.

+__Starting Rserve__

+- Install Rserve following the [installation instructions here](http://www.rforge.net/Rserve/doc.html#inst "Install Rserve")
+- Execute `R CMD Rserve.dbg`: for debug mode, or
+- `R CMD Rserve`: in the background

+__Starting RGIS__

+- Navigate to the `rgis/backend/hellodjango` directory
+- `python manage.py runserver 8000`: Start the development server at http://127.0.0.1:8000/

+# API Reference
 ## Shapefile Data Upload

 __URL Pattern:__ /api/upload